collocations.org

 The dog always runs off when it gets half a chance.

-let a chance slip (by)
+let a chance slip, let a chance slip away

 If she let this chance slip, she would regret it for the rest of her life.